Herbert König

-Herbert König (1820, Dresden - 13 June 1876, Radebeul) was a German graphic artist, illustrator and watercolorist.
+Herbert König (c.
+1820 - 13 June 1876) was a German graphic artist, illustrator and watercolorist.

 Life and work

 After he had completed his training at the Dresden Academy of Fine Arts, he joined a theater company, where he tried his hand at acting and directing.
 During the German Revolution, he gave up the stage and settled in Munich; working as a draftsman and caricaturist.

 He eventually earned his living with humorous and satirical sketches for several newspapers and magazines; notably the Fliegende Blätter.

 His frequent study trips took him to Austria, Hungary, Belgium and the Netherlands.
 In 1852, he accepted an offer in Leipzig; becoming a staff illustrator for Die Gartenlaube and the Illustrirte Zeitung.
 He later moved to Berlin, where he stayed for five years, creating portraits of notable people; primarily actors and other entertainers.

 He then returned to Saxony and settled in Niederlößnitz (now a district of Radebeul), where he built a Swiss style home, known as the Villa Hedwig.
 He died there in 1876, after becoming ill during a trip to Italy.

 His book illustrations include those for Fritz Wildhaus Abenteuer zu Wasser und zu Lande (Fritz Waldhaus' Adventures on Sea and Land) by Friedrich Gerstäcker; published posthumously.